A foolproof Porterhouse steak finished off with flavorful parsley shallot butter is impressive and could not be easier to prepare.

 - Season both sides of the steaks with salt.
 Let sit at room temperature for at approximately an hour before you want to cook them.

-- While the steaks are sitting out, place the butter in a small mixing bowl and smear it around with a rubber spatula.
+- While the steaks are sitting out, place 1 stick butter in a small mixing bowl and smear it around with a rubber spatula.

-- Add the parsley, garlic, shallot.
+- Add 1 ½ Tablespoons parsley, ½ teaspoon minced garlic, and 1 minced shallot.
 Add a few drops of lemon juice (about 1 teaspoon), a pinch of salt and a few grinds of pepper.
 Blend the butter until it is one shade of green with no streaks.

 - You can either refrigerate the butter as is or you can roll it up in parchment paper, then foil and twist the ends to form a round log.
 The foil allows the ends to stay sealed.